 The US Department of Energy (DOE) has developed various types of agreements for use at all DOE National Laboratories with approved designated user facilities.
 In particular, for commercial research, the user can choose the Proprietary User Agreement with which he pays the full cost for use of specialized laboratory equipment and, with limited exceptions, retains ownership of the technical data generated, as well as the rights to any new inventions.
 For non-commercial projects, such as basic science research, researchers must use a Non-proprietary User Agreement under which the user pays its own costs of the research with the DOE laboratory, may access specialized laboratory equipment and collaborate with laboratory scientists.
-The non-proprietary user and the National Laboratory retain title to their own inventions and research data generated under non-proprietary agreement guarantees the DoE laboratory some ownership rights to any applications that would result.
-See more information on Various User Agreements at DOE Facilities in Annex 2.
+The non-proprietary user and the National Laboratory retain title to their own inventions and research data generated under non-proprietary research is made public.
+But in case of further industrial developments, the nonproprietary agreement guarantees the DOE laboratory some ownership rights to any applications that would result.
+For more information, see Footnotes 5 and 6.